-How much Carer Payment you get depends on what you and the person you provide care for earn and own.
+How much Carer Payment you get depends on what both you and the person you provide care for earn and own.

 Income test for carers